adlnet/xAPI-Spec/xAPI.md

 * The LRS MAY choose any Attachment, Statement and Document size limits and MAY vary this limit on any basis, e.g., per authority.

-* The LRS MUST reject with ```429 Too Many Requests``` status any request rejected by the LRS where the request is rejected due to too many requests being recieved by a particular client or set of credentials in a given amount of time.
+* The LRS MUST reject with ```429 Too Many Requests``` status any request rejected by the LRS where the request is rejected due to too many requests being received by a particular client or set of credentials in a given amount of time.

 * The LRS MAY choose any rate limit and MAY vary this limit on any basis, e.g., per authority.